Alecaddd/awps-cli/README.md

 ## Usage

-* Open a Terminal window on the location of your WordPress theme folder
+* Open the location of the theme folder in a Terminal window
 * Execute the command `awps new your_theme_name`
 * Done!